Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Hardware Design

 \subsubsection{ADC}

-The primary considerations regarding the choice of \gls{ADC} are resolution, sampling rate, energy efficiency, signal conditioning, and digital interface.
 Since the highest sampling frequency measured by the sensor is $\textrm{24\:kHz}$, according to the Nyquist theorem, the sampling rate must be at least $\mathrm{2\times 24\:\mathrm{kHz}}$.
 The sensor has $\mathrm{2.64\:mV/g}$ sensitivity with input voltage $\textrm{3.3\:V}$.
 Although a 12-bit \gls{ADC} with $\textrm{1.6\:mV}$ resolution and input voltage of $\textrm{3.3\:V}$ is sufficient to acquire the sensor's output accurately, we use an \gls{ADC} that provides higher resolution and is capable of sampling at considerably higher rates.
 With this design, the \gls{ADC} can interface with different types of sensors and be used in applications with higher demands.
-Specifically, our design includes a $\textrm{16-bit}$ AD4008~\cite{AD4008} that supports a maximum sampling rate of $\textrm{500\:k\gls{sps}}$ and is accessible through a \gls{SPI} interface.
+Specifically, our design includes a $\textrm{16-bit}$ AD4008~\cite{AD4008} that supports a maximum sampling rate of $\textrm{500\:k\gls{sps}}$.
 To interface the \gls{ADC} with the \gls{SoC}, we developed a custom \gls{SPI} bus driver.
-To this end, in addition to the datasheet, we used the FPGA-based evaluation board and Windows-based software available for this \gls{ADC} to fully understand its timing requirements and implement a driver that allows us to sample at $\textrm{500\:k\gls{sps}}$.
-AD4008 requires a reference voltage of $\textrm{3.3 V}$ to provide an output resolution of $\mathrm{0.1\:mV}$ and accurately measure the sensor's output.
-The high-Z mode provided by AD4008 is intended to mitigate nonlinear charge kickback effects at the start of each acquisition phase when the sampling capacitors connect to the input voltage.
-In addition, the high-impedance mode allows us to simplify the complexity of the node design by not requiring an input signal buffer to drive the \gls{ADC}.
-This means that the analog voltage output from the sensor, which follows an RC low-pass filter in our design, can be directly connected to the analog inputs of the \gls{ADC}.
+To this end, in addition to the datasheet, we used the FPGA-based evaluation board and the Windows-based software available for this \gls{ADC} to understand its timing requirements.

+The CONV pin of AD4008 is not an interrupt-driven method to detect conversion completion; instead, this pin is used to trigger conversion.
+Although some \glspl{ADC} (e.g., ADS8166 and MAX12555) provide a pin to detect sample conversion time, the processor involvement is necessary to send and receive messages over the SPI bus (as discussed in \cref{pkt_proces_samplign_stability}).
+Although some \glspl{SoC} include \gls{ADC} and support DMA transmission to the main memory, they do not support 802.11 communication, and therefore it is necessary to transfer the data to another SoC; however, this process introduces additional overhead.
+We leave the design, development, and potential benefits of such node architecture as future work.

+To prevent aliasing and non-linear charge kickback at the start of each ADC acquisition phase, we placed a first order anti-aliasing RC filter at the ADC's input.
+In addition, AD4008 provides a high-z mode feature that mitigates the effects of non-linear charge kickback and reduces distortion over a wide frequency range up to $\textrm{100\:kHz}$.